 Discovering your own Emotional Strength and Control through the RAIN method

-In a previous blog post, I wrote about forgiveness and how forgiveness is the key to moving on from hurt.
+Learning how to forgive yourself is the key to moving on from hurt.
 One of the key takeaways from that post was that

 - Forgiveness is not about telling the other person that it was okay to hurt you or that you have forgotten about their actions.
 Instead,